 Australia has some of the busiest airports and strictest border controls of any airports in the region.
 Booking Sydney Airport Assistance Services will make passing through Kingsford Smith quicker and easier.

 Fast Track’s Meet and Assist service is available in most Australian Airports and adds a first class feel, usually reserved for VIPs.
 It includes an airside greeting, luggage help and fast-tracking through border controls.
 Our reservation team can help you book the exact service you need.

-On arrival Sydney Airport Assistance greeters will meet you near the air bridge.
+On arrival Sydney Airport Assistance staff will meet you near the air bridge.
 They will assist you through border controls, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, check in for your next flight.

 On departure, they will contact your driver, will assist you through check-in and immigration, and will take you to your airline lounge or the boarding gate.

 For connections, the the Fast Track greeter will meet you near the air bridge and will guide and escort you through the arrival, departure and transfer processes needed for your connection, right through to your airline lounge or the gate.

-For more than 10 years our Sydney Airport Assistance Team has assisted thousands of travellers pass smoothly through busy airports.
+For more than 10 years our Sydney Airport Special Assistance Team has assisted thousands of travellers pass smoothly through this busy airport.
 Before you book, Fast Track’s tools and expert staff will help you understand and choose the exact service you need at the lowest possible cost.

 In Australia we serve the airports of Sydney, Melbourne, Brisbane, Darwin, Canberra, Cairns, Hobart, Gold Coast and Perth.
 We offer travelers VIP meet & greet concierge assistance in each of those airports’ international and domestic terminals.